ibm-cloud-docs/containers/cs_vpn.md

 #### Step 2: Configure basic IPSec settings
 {: #strongswan_2}

-To control the establishment of the VPN connection, modify the following basic IPSec settings:
+To control the establishment of the VPN connection, modify the following basic IPSec settings.
 1. If your on-premises VPN tunnel endpoint does not support `ikev2` as a protocol for initializing the connection, change the value of `ipsec.keyexchange` to `ikev1` or `ike`.
 2. Set `ipsec.esp` to a list of ESP encryption and authentication algorithms that your on-premises VPN tunnel endpoint uses for the connection.
     * If `ipsec.keyexchange` is set to `ikev1`, this setting must be specified.